Online textbooks available for purchase with the swara and sahitya and 'Listen & Repeat' and 'Singalong' recordings

 It is always advisable to maintain the discipline of classes, as they are scheduled, for the sake of continuity as well as preparedness.
 However, we do accommodate requests for rescheduling classes when there are emergencies.
 We would request that, if possible, you reschedule classes 24 hours in advance.

 Fortunately, there is no such thing as being too old to learn the mridangam!
-Book a call with SaPa’s expert to see the world of possibilities before you!
+Book a call with SaPa’s educator to see the world of possibilities before you!
 We can take it forward from there. :)